pupal-deep-learning/PuPal-Beta/README.md

 # 4. Run the application

-Clone the repo and download the model (see link above) to pupal-app folder.
+Download the model (see link above).
+Clone the repo onto to your computer and place the model.h5 into the pupal-app folder.
 To run the app you have two options:
 - live with a webcam
-- using pre-recorded video.
+- using pre-recorded video (we are working on it...
+To come soon)

 **Live Webcam**